Electric Skateboards in Italy

 2026 Regulations

-In Italy, electric skateboard regulations remain unclear.
+In Italy, the regulations for electric skateboards are still unclear.
 Here's what we know and our advice for riding safely.

 🧭 Official Status